+- (2) the project-specific replacement area is: - (a) a different wetland type; - (b) more than 500 feet from the location of the previously approved replacement; or

+(c) a different action eligible for credit-; or

+(3) the wetland bank credits are to be withdrawn from a bank that is of a lower siting priority under 8420.0522 subpart 7 than the bank identified in the approved replacement plan.

-- (c) a different action eligible for credit. - B. This subpart does not apply to exemption or no-loss applications.
-However, a local government unit may issue a notice for an exemption or no-loss application following the requirements in this part when the local government unit believes that input from those required to receive notice will be useful in determining whether an exemption or no-loss applies. - Subp.
+B. This subpart does not apply to exemption or no-loss applications.
+However, a local government unit may issue a notice for an exemption or no-loss application following the requirements in this part when the local government unit believes that input from those required to receive notice will be useful in determining whether an exemption or no-loss applies.

+Subp.
 4. Decision.

-The local government unit's decision must be based on the standards and procedures required by this chapter and on the technical evaluation panel's findings and recommendation, when provided.
-The local government unit must consider and include in its record of decision the technical evaluation panel's recommendation, when provided, to approve, modify, or deny the application.
-The local government unit must also consider any comments received from those required to receive notice.
-The local government unit's decision must be made in compliance with the time period prescribed by Minnesota Statutes, section 15.99, which, on the effective date of this part, generally requires a decision in 60 days.
-The local government unit may make on-site exemption and no-loss decisions if the decisions are noticed according to subpart 5 and project details are provided sufficient to document eligibility.
-The local government unit's decision is valid for three years or as otherwise specified in the local government unit's decision when the technical evaluation panel advises that a longer period is justified in accordance with the standards in parts 8420.0100 to 8420.0935.
+A. When making a decision, the local government unit must:

+(1) make the decision based on the standards and procedures required by this chapter and on the technical evaluation panel's findings and recommendation, when provided;

+(2) make the decision in compliance with the time period prescribed by Minnesota Statutes, section 15.99;

+(3) consider and include in its record of decision the technical evaluation panel's recommendation, when provided; and

+(4) consider any comments received from those required to receive notice.

+B. The local government unit may make on-site exemption and no-loss decisions if the decisions are noticed according to subpart 5 and project details are provided to document eligibility.

+C. The local government unit's decision is valid for five years, or as otherwise specified in the local government unit's notice of decision when a longer period is justified in accordance with the standards in this chapter.
+For wetland boundary and type decisions that are not associated with another type of valid decision under this chapter, the local government unit's wetland boundary and type decision is valid for five years except when the technical evaluation panel determines that natural or artificial changes to the hydrology, vegetation, or soils of the area have altered the wetland boundary or type.

 Subp.
 5. Notice of decision.
-The local government unit's decision must be mailed to the landowner within ten business days of the decision.
-A summary of the local government unit's decision, in a format prescribed by the board, must be sent within ten business days of the decision to those required to receive notice of the application.
+The local government unit's decision must be sent to the landowner within ten days of the decision.
+A summary of the local government unit's decision, on a form prescribed by the board, must be sent within ten days of the decision to those required to receive notice of the application.
 The notice of decision must include information on the process and time period to appeal the decision of the local government unit.
+This subpart also applies to decisions made on appeals to the local government unit under part 8420.0905, subpart 2.

 Subp.
 6. Decisions and notice for replacement via banking.
 For replacement plan applications proposing the use of banking credits, the local government unit must verify, before approving the application, that the credits to be withdrawn are available and the applicant has a purchase agreement with the seller.
-For an approval of a replacement plan using banking credits as replacement, the local government unit must notify the board's banking administrator of the approval.
+For an approval of a replacement plan using banking credits as replacement, the local government unit must notify the board's designated banking administrator of the approval.
 The notification must be sent concurrent with the notice of decision and must include the bank account, the user of credits, and the amount of credit approved for withdrawal.